Skip to content

 Featured Project Experience

 Cutter soil mixing enhances soil stability and strength by using a cutter head with counter-rotating wheels fixed onto the end of a Kelly bar to mix rectangular panels of soil.
-Cement slurry is injected through the cutter head as it cuts the surrounding soil.
+Cement slurry is injected through the cutter head as it cuts the surrounding soil, creating a homogenous soil-cement mixture that improves strength and reduces permeability.
 This method is effective in most soil types, with the option of adding specialized teeth for harder materials.
-Cutter soil mixing technology can reach depths of up to 150 feet below the ground surface.
+Cutter soil mixing technology can reach depths of up to 150 feet below the ground surface, making it a reliable solution for constructing slurry walls.

-At Forgen, we have extensive experience as a prime contractor managing cutter soil mixing scopes on environmental and flood control projects.
+At Forgen, we have extensive experience as a prime contractor managing cutter soil mixing scopes on environmental remediation and flood control projects.
+Our expertise in constructing slurry walls using this method allows us to deliver durable, low-permeability barriers that meet the most demanding project specifications.

 We specialize in delivering projects through alternative contracting methods, aiming to improve quality, reduce costs, enhance efficiency, and manage risks.